hmakelin/gisnav/docs/pages/advanced_configuration.rst

 The BaseNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`.MapNavNode` abstract base class implements a ROS 2 node that produces a vehicle position estimate from visual inputs without the need for a GNSS (GPS) signal.
+The :class:`.BaseNode` abstract base class implements a ROS 2 node that produces a vehicle position estimate from visual inputs without the need for a GNSS (GPS) signal.

 .. _The MockGPSNode class:

 The MockGPSNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`.MockGPSNode` extends the :class:`.MapNavNode` abstract base class to publish a mock GPS message generated from the output.
+The :class:`.MockGPSNode` extends the :class:`.BaseNode` abstract base class to publish a mock GPS message generated from the output.
 It is used in the demo as an example of how GISNav can complement and in some cases replace GNSS navigation.